 The FNPR affiliates have a developed system of information resources at their disposal, including 112 of their own publications, and 31 applications published in non-union media.
 There are 21 union TV and radio programs, as well as 115 internet sites in the arsenal of the FNPR information system.
 The official FNPR printed media is the central trade union newspaper "Solidarnost" (Solidarity).

-The FNPR has been maintaining fraternal relations with national trade union centers from 70 countries of the world.
+The FNPR maintains fraternal relations with national trade union centres from around the world.

-The FNPR is an affiliate of the General Confederation of Trade Unions (GCTU), which represents trade unions of the CIS countries.
-Mikhail Shmakov is the GCTU President.
+The FNPR is affiliated with the General Confederation of Trade Unions (GCTU), which represents trade unions of the CIS countries.
+Mikhail Shmakov is the GCTU Honourary President.

-- participation in the activity of the Workers' Group in the Governing Body of the ILO;
+- participation in the Workers' Group of the ILO Governing Body;

 - participation in the activities of the Labour 20 (L20);

-- cooperation with trade unions of the BRICS countries within the framework of the BRICS Trade Union Forum;
+- cooperation with BRICS trade unions within the framework of the BRICS Trade Union Forum.